 Many, many days, all of us, including me, get so wrapped up in details of life that we forget that we need Jesus more than we need the business of life.
 Does that mean we should not attend to the details of life?
 That we will not have anxious moments?
 Of course not, we have to go to work or go to school, do our daily chores, attend to our children, take care of the elderly, etc. That doesn't mean though that we can't have Jesus with us as we deal with the details and the stresses of life.
 That is why He gave us the Comforter when we were born again - to comfort us.

 It doesn't take much time to talk to Him as we go about our day, saying things like:

-When we do this, we will be amazed how He hears us and responds with our anxious thoughts disappearing.
+When we do this, we will be amazed how He hears us and responds and how our anxious thoughts then disappear.